MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nf-tuner-ituningspacecontainer-_tuningspacesforclsid.md

 #### - ppTuningSpaces [out]

-Receives a pointer to the <a href="https://msdn.microsoft.com/db252e22-8efe-4bfc-8fd3-2be7022bbbbd">ITuningSpaces</a> interface.
+Address of a variable that receives an <a href="https://msdn.microsoft.com/db252e22-8efe-4bfc-8fd3-2be7022bbbbd">ITuningSpaces</a> interface pointer.
 The caller must release the interface.

 ## -returns